2018-2019 Academic Catalogs

 Within sixteen (16) weeks following the date of the original posting of the grade, the student shall confer with the instructor who issued the grade and outline the reasons why he/she believes the grade is incorrect.
-(If the faculty member is unavailable, the student is expected to contact the chairperson or college Dean within this same time period.)
+(If the faculty member is unavailable, the student is expected to contact the chairperson or Assistant Vice President of Academic Affairs within this same time period.)
 Following the student-faculty conference, the instructor shall advise the student of the outcome of the course grade review and shall process a grade change if appropriate.

-If the student still considers the grade to be incorrect, the student may formally appeal the grade to the department chair in which the faculty resides within fourteen (14) days following the completion of Step 1.
-Following the student-department chair conference, the chair shall advise the student of the outcome of the course grade review and shall process a grade change if appropriate.
+If the student still considers the grade to be incorrect, the student may formally appeal the grade to the department/division chair in which the faculty resides within fourteen (14) days following the completion of Step 1.
+Following the student-department/division chair conference, the chair shall advise the student of the outcome of the course grade review and shall process a grade change if appropriate.

-If the student still considers the grade to be incorrect, the student may formally appeal the grade at the “college level” within fourteen (14) days following the completion of Step 2.
-The Step 3 appeal process requires the student to obtain the procedure to be used in this step from the office of the college Dean in which the faculty member resides.
+If the student still considers the grade to be incorrect, the student may formally appeal the grade at the administrative level within fourteen (14) days following the completion of Step 2.
+The Step 3 appeal process requires the student to obtain the procedure to be used in this step from the office of the Assistant Vice President of Academic Affairs.